Start extraction session

 Session keys are used to protect session data, and are sent to the client as partitioned cookies.
 These cookies should be stored securely by the client and sent with each request that references the session.
 If the session key is not supplied or is invalid, the session will be treated as invalid and a new session will be started.

-Sessions have a maximum duration that cannot be exceeded, even if the client requests a longer session timeout.
+All sessions have a maximum duration that cannot be exceeded, even if the client requests a longer session timeout.
+Use envelopes if durable storage is required beyond the maximum session duration.

 Request